 I want to take my child on holiday in term time.
 What do I have to do?

 As a school we pride ourselves on our high attendance and encourage families to holiday during school breaks as far as possible.
 We also recognise the rising costs of family holidays and understand that some families will choose to holiday during term time.
 We do not authorise term time holidays unless they meet the criteria for exceptional circumstances.
-Please speak to our admin team or Mrs Fielding before booking your holiday to find out if it fits this criteria.
-You will also need to complete an absence form, available from either school office.
+Absence forms are available from the school office.

 I think my child may be eligible for free school meals.
 How do I check this?